-Nobody likes to get sick, but as it is part of our nature, occasionally we will catch something and will need the wonders of medicine to set us back on track.
+Nobody likes to get sick, but as it is part of our nature, occasionally, we will catch something and need the wonders of medicine to set us back on track.

-Sometimes, we even try to force our bodies to endure our regular routine when in fact we should be resting and taking our medicine.
+Sometimes, we even try to force our bodies to endure our routine when we should be resting and taking our medicine.